Kyaa-V/Kyaa-V/README.md

 ![Jokes Card](https://readme-jokes.vercel.app/api)

 # 💫 About Me:
-i'm just someon who has an interest in the IT field and want to develop in this field as a hobby
+## I'M Just Someon Who Has an Interest in The IT field and Want to Develop in This Field as a Hobby

 ## 🌐 Socials: